BrieMorris/Mind_Wisk/README.md

 - Run `npm run server` to run the node server.
 - In a separate terminal tab, run `npm run client` to launch the React app.
 - Navigate to localhost:3000

+## Cloudinary

+Cloudinary React Component:
+The Cloudinary component is designed to facilitate the uploading of photos for the gallery through the Cloudinary service.
+This React component integrates with Redux for state management, React Router for navigation, and Material-UI for styling.

+Features:
+Photo Upload: Allows the admin to upload photos to the gallery.
+Redux Integration: Utilizes Redux for state management to handle the gallery state.
+Navigation: Redirects to the gallery page after successfully adding a photo.

+Component Structure
+The Cloudinary component is structured as follows:
+Dependencies:
+  -React, Redux, React Router, Material-UI
+State:
+  -image: Holds the selected image file.
+  -description: Stores the description of the photo.
+Functions:
+  -onFileChange: Handles the selection of an image file, restricting it to supported formats.
+  -addPhoto: Dispatches the 'ADD_PHOTO' action to add the photo to the gallery and redirects  to the gallery page.
+  -toGallery: Redirects to the gallery page without adding the photo.
+Styling:
+Utilizes inline styles to center and style the heading and other elements.

+Notes
+  -Ensure that Node.js and the required dependencies are installed before running the application.
+  -The component assumes the existence of a Redux store with the necessary actions and reducers for managing the gallery state.

 ## Debugging